 Lasers can be used for the generation of light with very high optical intensities.
-These can give rise to a number of nonlinear optical effects (→ nonlinear optics), the most important of which are:
+These can give rise to a number of nonlinear optical effects (→ nonlinear optics), the most important of which are the following:

-- Parametric nonlinearities occur in certain crystal materials with χ(2) nonlinearity, giving rise to effects such as frequency doubling, sum and difference frequency generation, and parametric amplification (→ nonlinear frequency conversion).
+- Parametric nonlinearities occur in certain crystal materials with χ(2) nonlinearity, where the nonlinear polarization is proportional to the square (or to products) of electric field strength components.
+They give rise to effects such as frequency doubling, sum and difference frequency generation, and parametric amplification (→ nonlinear frequency conversion).

-- There are also parametric nonlinearities arising from χ(3).
+- There are also parametric nonlinearities arising from the χ(3) nonlinearity.
 The Kerr effect raises the refractive index by an amount which is proportional to the intensity.
-This is related to effects like self-focusing, self-phase modulation, cross-phase modulation, and four-wave mixing.
+This is related to effects like self-focusing, self-phase modulation, cross-phase modulation, four-wave mixing and modulational instability.

 There are also various other effects which are not directly based on optical nonlinearities, but are nevertheless affecting optical phenomena:

 - Saturation of gain occurs particularly in lasers and amplifiers.
 Similarly, there are nonlinear losses in saturable absorbers, e.g. in SESAMs used for passive mode locking or Q switching.

 - Photorefractive effects are observed in certain ferroelectric crystals such as LiNbO3.
 They are used for, e.g., holographic data storage, and can be detrimental in nonlinear frequency conversion.

 - There are various kinds of effects involving heating, e.g. thermal lensing in laser gain media or thermal detuning of optical resonators (e.g. enhancement cavities).